IgnacioFerCosio/IgnacioFerCosio/README.md

 </p>

 ### 🌟 Professional Profile
-I am Ignacio Fernandez, an advanced Systems Engineering student at UTN in Mendoza, Argentina.
-My academic background and constant interest in software development have led me to specialize in front-end and back-end areas, where I am currently in the process of learning and perfecting my skills.
+I am Ignacio Fernandez, an advanced student in Systems Engineering at UTN in Mendoza, Argentina.
+My academic journey, coupled with a deep passion for software development, has guided me to specialize in both front-end and back-end technologies.
+I am currently dedicated to improve my skills and expanding my expertise in these areas.

 ### 🎓 Academic Background
 **Systems Engineering** | Universidad Tecnologica Nacional (UTN)
-Currently enrolled in a dynamic program specializing in software development and integrated systems, with a keen focus on staying abreast of the latest advancements and industry trends.
+Engaged in a comprehensive program focused on software development and integrated systems, I am committed to staying updated with the latest technological advancements and industry trends.

 ### 💼 Areas of Specialization